 If you’re a concert-goer who woke up with sudden hearing loss in one ear after attending a concert, you’re not alone.
-Sudden hearing loss in one ear, also known as single-sided deafness (SSD), can happen after exposure to loud music at concerts.
+Sudden hearing loss in one ear, also known as single-sided deafness (SSD), can happen after exposure to loud music.
 Don’t panic—there are steps you can take to address this condition.
-This article explains why this happens, how to protect your hearing in the future, and what to do if you find yourself in this situation.
+This article explains why this happens, how to protect your hearing in the future, and what to do if you experience it.

 Why Does Sudden Hearing Loss in One Ear Happen After a Concert?

-Sudden single-sided deafness (SSD) can occur after attending a concert with high-volume music.
+Sudden single-sided deafness (SSD) can occur after attending high-volume concerts.
 Here’s why loud concerts can lead to hearing loss in one ear:

 1. Loud Noise Exposure

-Concerts often involve sound levels reaching over 110 dB, much higher than the safe listening limit of 85 dB.
-Prolonged exposure to these high levels of sound can cause permanent damage to the hair cells in your inner ear, leading to sudden hearing loss.
-This can happen instantly or gradually depending on the duration of exposure.
+Concerts often exceed 110 dB, far above the safe listening limit of 85 dB.
+Prolonged exposure can damage the hair cells in your inner ear, leading to sudden hearing loss, which may occur instantly or gradually.

 2. Acoustic Trauma

-A sudden, loud noise—such as a bass drop or standing too close to the speakers—can cause acoustic trauma.
-Acoustic trauma leads to immediate damage in the ear, possibly resulting in sudden hearing loss in one ear.
+Sudden loud noises—like a bass drop or standing near speakers—can cause acoustic trauma, leading to immediate hearing loss in one ear.

 3. Sudden Sensorineural Hearing Loss (SSNHL)